davideger/blog/microbenchmarks/heartbreak.md

-That said, scaling up from exploratory data analysis to production deployment often involves *rewriting* chunks of code you built on `sklearn` or `pandas` with more efficient versions of the same, which people often do in C++.
-The type flexibility that `pandas` provides in exploring your datasets and writing snippets of code comes at a cost: all values in Python are [boxed](http://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/), so every expression you execute does type checking and pointer chasing under the hood.
+That said, scaling up from exploratory data analysis to production deployment often involves *rewriting* chunks of code you built on `sklearn` or `pandas` with more efficient versions of the same, something software engineers often do in C++.
+The type flexibility that Python and `pandas` provide in exploring your datasets and writing snippets of code comes at a cost: all values in Python are [boxed](http://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/), so every expression you execute does type checking and pointer chasing under the hood.